qurbat/blocked-hosts/README.md

 4. **List of potentially blocked hostnames by [Kushagra Singh](https://github.com/kush789/How-India-Censors-The-Web-Data/blob/master/potentially_blocked_unique_hostnames.txt)**

+This list, released as part of the paper "How India Censors the Web" included a list of roughly 5,000 potentially blocked hostnames.

 ### Results
 Out of the hostnames queried, a total of `3592` individual hostnames [were found](https://github.com/qurbat/act-censorship/blob/main/compiled_block_list.txt) to have been blocked.

 #### Datasets
 Despite their comparatively smaller sizes, the lists made available by Alexa and DomCop contained more than half of the hostnames present in the final compiled block list.
 This observation can likely be attributed to the precondition of popularity around which the lists are meant to have been centered.
-The lists made available by Domains Project were found to be extremely useful for uncovering otherwise *"obscure"* blocked hostnames.
-The dataset made available as part of the paper "How India Censors the Web" proved to be quite useful for extracting blocked hostnames that did not feature in the other lists.
+The lists made available by Domains Project were found to be extremely useful for uncovering hostnames that might otherwise be considered *"obscure"*.
+The list made available as part of the paper "How India Censors the Web" proved to be quite useful for discovering some obscure hostnames that did not feature in the other lists.

-**Note:** The list of blocked hostnames released here is neither definitive nor fully representative of all hostnames that might be blocked by ACT Fibernet at any given time.
+**Note:** The list of blocked hostnames released here is not fully representative of all hostnames that might be blocked by ACT Fibernet at any given time.

 ### Reproducibility